email only to:[Email]

 Our client blew the whistle on illegal drinking of alcohol in Dubai by a colleague called [Name] in June 2015 (see Whatsapp screenshots attached).
 He reported this to his line manager at the time and then it was apparently dealt with ‘internally’.

-[Name] reported this matter at the time to his MD [Name], who then reported it to his MD [Name].
-When [Name] still remained unpunished, [Name] flagged this to [Employer] and then [Name] had an informal meeting with [Name] whereby it was decided to give him a written warning.
+[Name] reported this matter at the time to his MD [Name].
+When [Name] still remained unpunished, the MD [Name] flagged this to [Employer] and it was subsequently decided to give [Name] a written warning.
 There was no investigation, company disciplinary policy was not followed and this was just a way to brush the matter under the carpet.
-Then [Name] made allegations of bullying against [Your name], and [Your name] was suspended without any due process, for 11 weeks and counting.
+Then [Name] made allegations of bullying against [client name] who was suspended without any due process, for 11 weeks and counting.

-[Your name] also understands that the Dubai authorities have become aware of this matter, and is concerned because of how dangerous this is – especially in light of the recent case of Eric Hamilton whereby David Cameron had to personally intervene to request clemency for a 74 year old British citizen, who had already served his prison sentence, and was in danger of dying from these ‘lashes’.
+[Client name] also understands that the Dubai authorities have become aware of this matter, and is concerned because of how dangerous this is – especially in light of the case of Eric Hamilton whereby David Cameron had to personally intervene to request clemency for a 74 year old British citizen, who had already served his prison sentence, and was in danger of dying from further punishment of 350 lashes.

 Would [Employer]’s approach not be the equivalent of a Dubai company coming to the UK and being made aware of illegal behaviour taking place by company employees in the UK, and then deciding not to report that to the UK police?
 Is concealing reporting a crime to the authorities not tantamount to perverting the course of justice?

-[Name] has been returned to the United Kingdom whilst [Your name]’s requests for assistance in relation to his personal safety regarding the matter have been ignored by the company – see the enclosed email from [Your name] to [Name] of [Date] to which he received no reply.
-This shows that [Your name] was victimised and ignored for his whistleblowing, which is further detailed below.
+[Name] has been returned to the United Kingdom whilst [client name]’s requests for assistance in relation to his personal safety regarding the matter have been ignored by the company – see the enclosed email from [client name] to [Name] of [Date] to which he received no reply.
+This shows that [client name] was victimised and ignored for his whistleblowing, which is further detailed below.

 Please let our client know exactly what steps were taken in relation to this matter and how it was dealt with ‘internally’.
 Our client also hereby invokes [Employer]’s formal whistleblowing policy, and looks forward to hearing from you with next steps under this procedure.
 Please also treat this letter as a formal grievance under your grievance procedure too, and investigate it accordingly.